Enforcement and Assistance in New England

 Discharges of untreated sewage from SSOs often occur due to root, grease and debris blockages, structural, mechanical and electrical failures, and extraneous flows that enter separate sanitary sewer systems due, in large part, to inadequate maintenance.
 An aging sewer infrastructure increases the occurrence and severity of overflows.
 New England is faced with sewer systems in some communities that are more than 100 years old.

 EPA is using an integrated enforcement and assistance approach to eliminate sewage overflows and to bring municipal sewer systems into full compliance with the Clean Water Act.
 Over the past year, we established a partnership with the Rhode Island Department of Environmental Management (RIDEM) to eliminate sewage overflows in Rhode Island.
-In January of 2007, we sent a letter to all Rhode Island regional treatment districts and municipalities with collection systems to remind them of their legal obligation to prevent sewage overflows and to encourage proactive maintenance and management of the wastewater infrastructure.
+In January of 2007, we sent a letter (PDF) (2 pp, 298 K, about PDF) to all Rhode Island regional treatment districts and municipalities with collection systems to remind them of their legal obligation to prevent sewage overflows and to encourage proactive maintenance and management of the wastewater infrastructure.
 Our goal for this multi-year effort is to ensure that all municipalities and utilities that manage wastewater collection systems prevent sewer overflows and take the necessary short and long term actions to operate and maintain their systems.